josh-wong/commit-submit-merge-script/docs/01_getting-started.md

 # Getting started

-Before you set up the **ommit-submit-merge** script, make sure you have the prerequisites.
+Before you set up the **commit-submit-merge** script, make sure you have the prerequisites.

 ## Prerequisites